fangli80/doc-PPARgene/README.md

 * predict potential PPAR target genes using an established machine learning model;
 * download the datasets of experimentally verified PPAR target genes;
 * download the datasets of predicted PPAR target genes;

+If you have any questions, please create an issue here: https://github.com/fangli0813/doc-PPARgene/issues